xmeltrut/rauma/docs/Error_handling.md

 * 404.html (not found)
 * 500.html (internal server error)

-These pages will be rendered standalone, without any layout wrapper.

 Templateless configuration
 --------------------------

-If you do not have a templates directory, Rauma will serve some simple default HTML files.
+If the required template does not exist, Rauma will serve some simple default HTML files.

 Error reporting
 ---------------